 You will be asked to enroll in Emory’s patient portal (personal health information is protected) email system.
 You will determine your password and then may communicate with your coordinator as needed by selecting Living Donor in the portal directory.

 Once you are registered, you will receive a living donor questionnaire that you may complete at your convenience.
-The transplant coordinator will review your questionnaire and contact you within 5-10 business days.
+The transplant coordinator will review your questionnaire and contact you within 2-3 weeks.
 At this time, additional questions will be asked, information verified and education provided about the donor process.
 If there are no obvious barriers to donation, and with your permission, screening tests may be ordered at this time.

 Screening tests include a 24 hour urine collection, tests for kidney function and diabetes, and your blood type will be identified to see if you are able to donate directly to your intended recipient.

 If a donor lives out of state and does not wish to initially come to Emory, we will arrange blood work and pre-evaluation testing to be completed at a remote lab location.

 With the blood type identification test, a second test must be performed called the crossmatch.
 This test determines if your recipient may have antibodies or sensitivities to you.
 If the crossmatch test result is positive, this signifies the recipient has the ability to attack the donor's cells and the transplanted kidney.
 Therefore the donor would not be able to donate to their recipient.
 However, a negative crossmatch result signifies the recipient does not have antibodies against the donor's kidney and he/she could be a potential donor.

 This test takes approximately 4-6 weeks for the results to be completed.
 Your screening blood and 24 hour urine tests will be completed before the crossmatch results are available.
 Your coordinator will present your test results at the Living Donor Patient Conference.
 After the conference, a coordinator will notify you of the result